-However, upstream petroleum companies operating under the old Oil Prospecting Licences (OPLs) and Oil Mining Leases (OMLs) will continue to be liable to Petroleum Profits Tax (PPT) until the expiration, conversion, or termination of the licences.
+However, upstream petroleum companies operating under the old Oil Prospecting Licences (OPLs) and Oil Mining Leases (OMLs) will continue to be liable to Petroleum Profits Tax (PPT) on their crude oil income until the expiration, conversion, or termination of the licences/ leases.

 Individuals are subject to tax under the Personal Income Tax (PIT) Act (as amended).
 Resident individuals are subject to tax on all personal income, including income derived from outside Nigeria (except those specifically exempted from tax).
-The PIT is administered based on the residency rule and is collected by the relevant State Government where the individual resides, except for certain categories of individuals whose taxes are payable to the Federal Government.
+The PIT is administered based on the "residency rule" and is collected by the relevant tax authority where the individual resides.